mgorav/chatbot/README.md

   2. Banking Payment interaction automation
   3. Health Insurance claim adjudication process automation etc etc.

-  These chat bots perform best if they are treated like a normal asset of a company.
-By that, I mean, give them the power of data to the bot which will use deep learning algorithm to perform there duties.
+  These chat bots performs best if they are treated like a normal asset of a company.
+What does this means?
+I mean, give them the power of data along with deep learning to perform thier duties.
 How hard it can be to build such architecture & for these bots.

   Check out my github chat bot project, which does the following:
  1. Tells you a joke